CoffeaTeam/coffea-casa/docs/cc_user_opendata.rst

    :width: 50%
    :align: center

 Voila!
 Now you can start directly use Opendata Coffea-Casa.
-Click here to "Access":
+Click here to "Authorized Users Only: Sign in with OAuth 2.0":

 .. image:: _static/cc-enter.png
-   :alt:  Start directly use Opendata Coffea-Casa: click here to "Access".
+   :alt:  Start directly use Opendata Coffea-Casa: click here to "Authorized Users Only: Sign in with OAuth 2.0".
    :width: 50%
    :align: center